Hives treatment available online today

 Learn about hives

-Hives, also called urticaria, are a skin reaction that causes itchy bumps or raised patches to suddenly appear on the skin.
-They happen when your body has an allergic reaction to an allergen.
-Hives can occur due to an autoimmune condition and systemic disease.
+Hives, also called urticaria, is a skin reaction that causes itchy bumps or raised patches to suddenly appear on the skin.
+They usually happen when your body has an allergic reaction to an allergen.
+Hives can also occur due to an autoimmune condition and systemic disease.

 There are two types of hives: acute hives and chronic hives.
 While acute hives usually clear up within 24 hours, chronic hives last for more than 6 weeks.
 Sometimes, chronic hives can return for months or years.